apollographql/rover/docs/source/subgraphs.md

 ---
 title: 'Working with federated graphs'
 sidebar_title: 'Federated graphs'
-description: '(Graphs represented by multiple implementing services)'
+description: '(Graphs composed of multiple subgraphs)'
 ---

 > This article applies only to federated graphs.
 When working with a non-federated graph, see [Working with non-federated graphs](./graphs).